flyway/flywaydb.org/documentation/configuration/placeholders.md

 ---
 layout: documentation
-menu: configuration
-pill: placeholders
+menu: placeholders
-subtitle: flyway.placeholders
+subtitle: Placeholders
 ---
 # Placeholders
+In addition to regular SQL syntax, Flyway also supports placeholder replacement with configurable pre- and suffixes.
+By default it looks for Ant-style placeholders like `${myplaceholder}`.
+This can be very useful to abstract differences between environments.
+Changing the value of placeholders will cause repeatable migrations to be re-applied on next migrate.

-## Description
+## How to configure
-[Placeholders](/documentation/placeholders) to replace in SQL migrations.

-For example to replace a placeholder named `key1` with the value `value1`, you can set `flyway.placeholders.key1=value1`.
-Flyway will take the `key1` part, and long with the [placeholder prefix](/documentation/configuration/placeholderPrefix) and the [placeholder suffix](/documentation/configuration/placeholderSuffix) construct a placeholder replacement, which by default would look like `${key}`.
-Then in your SQL migrations and instances of this will be replaced with `value1`.
+Placeholders can be configured through a number of different ways.
+- Via environment variables. `FLYWAY_PLACEHOLDERS_MYPLACEHOLDER=value`
+- Via configuration parameters. `flyway.placeholders.myplaceholder=value`
+- Via the api. `.placeholders(Map.of("myplaceholder", "value"))`

-Placeholder matching is case insensitive, so a placeholder of `flyway.placeholders.key1` will match `${key1}` and `${KEY1}`.
+Placeholders are case insensitive, so a placeholder like `${myplaceholder}` can be specified with any of the above techniques.

+See [configuration](/documentation/configuration/#placeholders) for placeholder specific configuration parameters.

-## Usage
+## Default placeholders
+Flyway also provides default placeholders, whose values are automatically populated:

 ### Commandline
 ```powershell